 Most home owners know that with owning a home comes maintenance.
 However people who suffer from hoarding let normal maintenance items go and they turn into large issues.
 We find that most of the time there are huge issues with electrical, plumbing, termites and even the foundation.
 Rodents have a tendency to chew through wires and everything they can in the walls of home when left alone.
 They can cause so much damage that the entire home needs to be rewired.

 In so many hoarding situations we also find that there is most likely at least one bathroom that has not been used in a long time.
 Either they have stopped using it because it stopped working or they have filled their bathroom so much that they cannot get into it.
 Beneath the hoard can be leaks and clogged pipes that cost thousands to fix.
 Termite issues going untreated for years can cause huge issues with the structural soundness of the home.
 Although foundation issues are not directly associated with hoarding they can be common.
 The easiest way to figure out if a home has foundation issues is by looking for cracks.
 In a hoarding situation cracks in the walls and other large mechanical issues can be hidden behind the hoarded items.
+Searching for cracks in your home is something that you must do as soon as possible, as leaving it unrepaired can cause further damage to your home.
+But sometimes it can be hard to know what to look for, especially if you don’t have any existing knowledge in this area.
+Construction companies similar to Edens Structural will be able to offer you important help and advice on how to proceed with the cracks you have in your home so that your home is safe once again.

 So one of the biggest questions is what is beneath the hoard?
 Well, there are many unknowns when a home is filled with items due to hoarding.
 The items they hoard and the amount of time a home is hoarded play huge roles.
 The work does not end when the hoarded items are removed.
 What is left is a home in need of tender love and care.